AnaMariaTozi/AnaMariaTozi/README.md

 ## :woman_technologist: About Me :
 - 🔭 I’m an iOS Developer at Xp inc.
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift and Flutter
 - 💬 Ask me about books, TV shows, cats, food and drinks
 - 📫 How to reach me:
 <div>